 We’ll have to see how Thackeray’s anti-heroine is made a heroine… perhaps she will be morphed into a more sympathetic character as she was in the 2004 movie, in an “a woman has to do what a woman has to do,” especially in a male-dominant, classist society, kind of way.

-We will find out soon enough: the new 7-episode period series will premiere on ITV internationally in 2018 before premiering as an Amazon Prime Exclusive in the US.
+We will find out soon enough: the new 7-episode period series will premiere on ITV internationally beginning September 2nd 2018 before premiering as an Amazon Prime Exclusive in the US.

 Vanity Fair is produced by Julia Stannard (War & Peace) with James Strong (who directed United, and among other things 2 episodes of Downton Abbey) directing the series.
 Mammoth Screen’s Managing Director Damien Timmer executive produces the series with Gwyneth Hughes, James Strong and Tom Mullens, with Victoria Fea executive producing for ITV.
 Mammoth Screen (Poldark, Endeavour, Victoria) recently announced that they are adapting Pride & Prejudice.